Direct-photon production in inelastic and high-multiplicity proton-proton collisions at $\sqrt{s} =$ 13 TeV: The ALICE detector and data samples

 The reconstruction of charged-particle tracks in the ALICE central barrel relies on the information from the Inner Tracking System (ITS)~\cite{ALICE:2010tia} and the Time Projection Chamber (TPC)~\cite{Alme:2010ke}.
 Both of these detectors are located inside a solenoid, providing a uniform magnetic field of 0.5 T parallel to the beam axis.
 The ITS comprises 6 cylindrical layers of silicon detectors located at radial distances from the beam axis between 3.9 cm and 43 cm.
 The ITS is surrounded by the TPC, the main tracking device in the ALICE central barrel.
 It is a 5 m long cylindrical gaseous detector extending from 85 cm to 247 cm in the radial direction.
 It provides up to 159 spacial points per track for charged-particle reconstruction and particle identification (PID).
 The latter relies on the measurement of the specific energy loss d$E$/d$x$ in the gas volume, which was filled with an Ar/CO$_{2}$ gas mixture (with abundances of 88/12) in 2016 and 2018 and with Ne/CO$_{2}$/N$_{2}$ (90/10/5) in 2017.
 The PID is complemented by the Time-of-Flight (TOF)~\cite{ALICE:2000xcm} system placed at a radial distance of 3.7 m from the beam axis.
 It provides the arrival time of particles relative to the event collision time.
 The latter can be measured either by the TOF detector itself or by the T0 detector comprising two arrays of Cherenkov counters at forward rapidities~\cite{ALICE:2016ovj}.

 Collision events are triggered by the V0 detector, a set of two plastic scintillator arrays placed on both sides of the interaction point at forward rapidities.
 Together with the two innermost layers of the ITS detector, the V0 is also used to reject background events such as beam--gas interactions, collisions with de-bunched protons or with mechanical structures of the beam line.
 The analysis employs the full statistics of pp collisions at $\sqrt{s} = 13$ TeV recorded during the Run 2 of the LHC operation between 2015 and 2018.
-Simultaneous signals in both V0 arrays synchronised with the beam crossing time are used as a minimum-bias (MB) trigger, that samples $72\%$ of the total inelastic cross section~\cite{ALICE-PUBLIC-2021-005, TOTEM:2017asr}.
+Simultaneous signals in both V0 arrays synchronised with the beam crossing time are used as a minimum-bias (MB) trigger, that samples $72\%$ of the total inelastic (INEL) cross section~\cite{ALICE-PUBLIC-2021-005, TOTEM:2017asr}.
 High charged-particle multiplicity events are triggered by the additional requirement that the total V0 signal amplitude exceeds a certain threshold.
-At the analysis level, $0.1\%$ of MB events (i.e.~$0.072\%$ of all inelastic events) with the highest V0 multiplicity are selected to define the high-multiplicity class.
+At the analysis level, $0.1\%$ of MB events (i.e.~$0.072\%$ of all INEL events) with the highest V0 multiplicity are selected to define the high-multiplicity class.
+The corresponding charged-particle multiplicity density at midrapidity amounts to $\dndeta = 5.31 \pm 0.18$ for INEL and to $\dndeta = 31.34 \pm 0.52$ for HM events~\cite{ALICE:2015qqj,ALICE:2020swj}.
 The primary interaction vertex is reconstructed with the track segments in the two innermost layers of the ITS detector, and pileup events (with multiple reconstructed vertices) are removed from the analysis.
 The vertex position along the beam axis is required to be within $\pm 10$ cm of the nominal interaction point to ensure a uniform detector coverage in the $|\eta| < 0.8$ range.
 In total 1.73 \tenpow{9} minimum-bias and \mbox{3.38 \tenpow{8}} high-multiplicity \pp events are selected for the analysis, corresponding to integrated luminosities of \mbox{\ensuremath{\mathcal{L}^{\rm {MB}}_{\rm{int}}}\xspace = $29.8 \pm 0.6$ \nbarn} and \ensuremath{\mathcal{L}^{\rm {HM}}_{\rm{int}}}\xspace = $5.8 \pm 0.1$ \pbarn, respectively.
 The luminosity determination is based on the visible cross section observed by the V0 trigger measured in a van der Meer scan~\cite{ALICE-PUBLIC-2021-005}.